infrahq/infra/docs/reference/cli-reference.md

 ### Options

 ```
-  -p, --password   Set a new one time password
+      --password   Set a new one time password
 ```

 ### Options inherited from parent commands